nrwl/nx/docs/shared/migration/import-project.md

 # Import an Existing Project into an Nx Workspace

 Nx can help with the process of moving an existing project into an Nx repository.
 In order to communicate clearly about this process, we'll call the repository we're moving the project out of the "source repository" and the repository we're moving the project into the "destination repository".
-Here's an example what those repositories might look like.
+Here's an example of what those repositories might look like.

 {% side-by-side %}